 However, these cleaners can also damage and dull the appearance of natural stone surfaces like granite, marble, and limestone.
 They can also eat away finishes on kitchen knives, grout, and wood surfaces.
 Use a damp cloth and warm water or a specialty cleaner on these surfaces instead.

 Not all cleaners contain a disinfectant.
 This element is crucial for germ breeding grounds like kitchen sinks, countertops, bathtubs, door handles and other high traffic areas.
 It’s about more than just looking clean.
-You want to protect your family and your homes from unseen bacteria!
+You want to protect your family and your homes from unseen dust!

 Most all-purpose cleaners contain a disinfectant and are great for these types of surfaces.
 Always be sure to read the label on your cleaner and follow the directions listed.
 Some cleaners require sitting on surfaces rather than being wiped up immediately in order to effectively disinfect.